jadecobra/python_tdd_exercises/source/data structures: lists.rst

                ]
            )

-all our tests are passing again
+all the tests are passing again

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are more :doc:`methods <functions>` listed than what we have reviewed.
-Based on their names, we can make a guess as to what they do, and we know some from our tests above
+There are more :doc:`methods <functions>` listed than what I have reviewed.
+Based on their names, I can make a guess as to what they do, and I know some from the tests above

 * append - adds an item to the list